DoniNP/GetCleanData/Codebook.md

   * ”Gyro" stands for "Gyroscope"
   * ”Mag" stands for "Magnitude"
   * "BodyBody" is redundant, better to replace it by "Body"
-9. Use aggregation to extract the requested data,combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.
+9. Use aggregation to extract the requested data, combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.
-10. Use the write.table to make a .txt file from the data extracted from 5.a.
+10. Use the write.table to make a .txt file from the data extracted from step 9.

 ## Result
 The result is a TidyData.txt, combination of subject and activity, followed with the mean and standard deviation of all variables.